peterchijioke/peterchijioke/README.md

-# Hello, I'm Chukwu Chijioke Peter! 👋
+# Hello, I'm Peter Chijioke Chukwu 👋

 I am an experienced Software Engineer with a passion for innovation across industries.
 Proficient in various technologies including NodeJS, React, React Native, MySQL, MongoDB,Rust, and more.
 Skilled in both backend, frontend and mobile development, consistently delivering exceptional software solutions.